-What are the costs of soliciting these proxies?
+Q: What are the costs of soliciting these proxies?

-We will pay all of the costs of soliciting these proxies.
-Our directors, officers and other employees may solicit proxies in person or by telephone, fax or email.
-We will pay these directors, officers and other employees no additional compensation for these services.
-We have retained the services of MacKenzie Partners, Inc. to assist us in the distribution and solicitation of proxies and have agreed to pay MacKenzie Partners, Inc. an estimated fee of approximately \$5,000 plus expenses for its services.
+A: We will pay all of the costs of soliciting these proxies.
+Our directors, officers and other employees may solicit proxies in person or by telephone, fax or email, but will be paid no additional compensation for these services.
+Although we have not retained a proxy solicitor to assist in the solicitation of proxies, we may do so in the future, and do not believe that the cost of any such proxy solicitor will be material.
 We may reimburse banks, brokers and other institutions, nominees and fiduciaries for their expenses in forwarding these proxy materials to their principals and to obtain authority to execute proxies.

-How do I obtain an Annual Report on Form 10-K?
+Q: How do I obtain an Annual Report on Form 10-K?

-Our 2011 Annual Report on Form 10-K for the fiscal year ended December 31, 2011 that we filed with the Securities and Exchange Commission, or SEC, is included in this mailing.
-If you would like an additional copy of our Annual Report on Form 10-K, we will send you one without charge.
-Please write to:
+A: Our 2012 Annual Report on Form 10-K for the fiscal year ended December 31, 2012, that we filed with the SEC is included in this mailing.
+If you would like an additional copy, we will send you one without charge.
+Please contact us at:

-Investor Relations Cadence Pharmaceuticals, Inc. 12481 High Bluff Drive, Suite 200 San Diego, California 92130 or ir@cadencepharm.com
+Investor Relations Cadence Pharmaceuticals, Inc. 12481 High Bluff Drive, Suite 200 San Diego, California 92130 ir@cadencepharm.com (858) 436-1400

-PROPOSAL 1:

-ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS